 Some of your favourite spots may not be ready to host you

-Restaurateurs’ mad scramble to build terrasses and fill empty positions has received blanket press coverage, so it should come by no surprise that not everyone was ready for the figurative May 28 opening ceremony.
-There are others — several on St-Laurent, for instance — that have had to put their terrasse plans on hold as they wait on the city to complete its own construction projects.
-Still, others are unable to build a terrasse at all due to the placement of fire hydrants and bus routes, and will have to wait until indoor dining resumes, likely on June 7, to offer in-person service.
+Restaurateurs’ mad scramble to build terrasses and fill empty positions has received blanket press coverage, so it should be no surprise that not everyone was ready for a May 28 opening.
+Others — several on St-Laurent, for instance — have had to put their terrasse plans on hold as they wait for the city to complete its construction projects.
+Still, others cannot build a terrasse at all due to the placement of fire hydrants and bus routes and will have to wait until indoor dining resumes, likely on June 7, to offer in-person service.

 Check out this running list of Montreal terrasses to see what’s open.
 If you know of one that is opening, but not listed, send us a tip at email@example.com.
 Looking for a more curated selection?
 See this one for 25 standout options in Montreal.